botus99/.dotfiles/README.md

 ## Applications Used

 Great sports teams have great players that work well together and have complimenting strengths.
 Linux setups are no different.
-Prepare to be dazzled by this lineup of applications that form the backbone of this Debian setup:
+Prepare to be leveled by this lineup of applications for this Debian setup:

 - Sway
 - Waybar